Andrew Harper

-Andrew Harper (13 November 1844 – 25 November 1936) was a Scottish–Australian biblical scholar, teacher, school principal and University College Principal.
+Andrew Harper (13 November 1844 – 25 November 1936) was a Scottish–Australian biblical scholar, teacher, and school and university college principal.

 Early life

 Harper was born at 167 Main Street, in the Gorbals in Glasgow, Scotland, son of Robert Harper, a grocer, and his wife Elizabeth, née Calderwood.
+His older brother Robert Harper was a businessman and member of parliament.
 After some preliminary education at The Glasgow Academy, he moved to Australia and enrolled at the Scotch College, Melbourne.

 Harper joined the civil service, and in 1864 passed the matriculation examination of the University of Melbourne and graduated BA in 1868.
 Harper then studied at the University of Edinburgh, where he graduated BD in 1872 and gained the Cunningham fellowship.

 Career

 On Harper's return to Australia from Edinburgh, he was assistant at Chalmers' Church, East Melbourne from September 1873–1875.
 He did not pursue the ministry at this point as his doctrinal views were liberal evangelical and were not openly accepted at that time.
-He was appointed English master at the Presbyterian Ladies' College, Melbourne, in 1875, becoming headmaster in 1877, and in 1879, Principal.
+He was appointed English master at the Presbyterian Ladies' College, Melbourne, in 1875, becoming headmaster in 1877, and in 1879, principal.
 Harper resigned at the end of 1888, leaving the school with a high reputation among the secondary schools of Victoria.

 Also in 1888, Harper was appointed lecturer of Hebrew and Old Testament Exegesis at Ormond College within the University of Melbourne.
 He was ordained and appointed Professor in 1893.
 He was editor of The Messenger of the Presbyterian Church of Victoria in 1895–1902, and carried it on with much ability.
 In 1902 he took up the appointment as Hunter-Baillie professor of Hebrew and Principal of St Andrew's College at the University of Sydney, and was Chairman of the Presbyterian Ladies' College, Sydney Council from 1907 until 1913.